Luci-MG/Under-the-Hood/docs/langdives/Java/Threads-Atomicity.md

 Atomicity is a fundamental concept in multithreading and concurrency that ensures operations are executed entirely or not at all, with no intermediate states visible to other threads.
 In Java, atomicity plays a crucial role in maintaining data consistency in concurrent environments.

-This Article covers everything about atomic operations, issues with atomicity, atomic classes in Java, and best practices to ensure atomic behavior in your code.
+We are going to cover everything about atomic operations, issues with atomicity, atomic classes in Java, and best practices to ensure atomic behavior in your code in this article.

----

 ## **What is Atomicity ?**